ben-ha/gdbface/README.md

 	1. ./gdbface <path to program> <arguments>
 	2. ./gdbface -p <pid>
+	3. Open a browser and point it to http://localhost:5555 (This will change in the future when the project stabilizes)

 	Note: Compile your program with -g flag for best results

 ## License

 See LICENSE file